trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is the difference between <code>wget</code> and <code>curl</code>?</b></summary><br>

-The main differences are: wget's major strong side compared to curl is its ability to download recursively.
-Wget is command line only.
-Curl supports FTP, FTPS, HTTP, HTTPS, SCP, SFTP, TFTP, TELNET, DICT, LDAP, LDAPS, FILE, POP3, IMAP, SMTP, RTMP and RTSP.
+The main differences are: `wget's` major strong side compared to `curl` is its ability to download recursively. `wget` is command line only. `curl` supports FTP, FTPS, HTTP, HTTPS, SCP, SFTP, TFTP, TELNET, DICT, LDAP, LDAPS, FILE, POP3, IMAP, SMTP, RTMP and RTSP.

 Useful resources: